 To answer this question, the project observer utilized the valid and reliable MEES instrument (Appendix A).
-Given the current climate and context, classroom teaching occurred within the school setting, while observations needed to be virtual as the pandemic had limited external guests in the building.
+Given the current climate and context, classroom teaching occurred within the school setting, Phase 1 observations needed to be virtual as the pandemic had limited external guests in the building.
 Zoom was used to conduct the virtual observations.
 Teachers connected a classroom device, such as their laptop to zoom so the observer could see the lesson and what was going on in the classroom.
 While this inherently presents limitations to the extent of the observations, it was the best option for conducting the interviews.
 UCM staff took steps to prevent the environmental conditions from impacting the interpretation of the teacher's performance.
 To help limit error and increase reliability with the virtual MEES observation, the observer is a trained MEES observer who has a rich understanding of the performance rubric and has used it in virtual observations in other settings.
-For future case study observations, UCM staff will be able to complete in person observations
+For Phase 2, UCM staff completed in person observations.

 In order to best adapt to the virtual observations, selected indicators of the MEES were used that could be observed virtually.
+Phase 2 kept the same indicators with the exception of adding Standard 3.1.
+This was added as it could be more objectively observed in person.
 The following indicators were used:

-Standard 1.2: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance: Conveys accurate content knowledge, relevant examples, and content-specific resources to engage students and support learning.
+Standard 1.2: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance: Conveys accurate content knowledge, relevant examples, and content- specific resources to engage students and support learning.